 Why Church, Evaluation Survey Questions Are Important

-People often join churches when they are seeking spiritual growth and a community to become a part of.
+People often join a congregation when they are seeking spiritual growth within a church.
 However, they also want to feel connected to the church and its mission.
 Church evaluation questions not only help to measure the health of your church but also help you learn more about your congregation, so you will know if the church is living up to the expectations of the community.

 It can also connect you with churchgoers on a personal level and you can find out their wants and needs, then work on fulfilling them.
 In addition, church evaluation survey questions make everyone feel special while making the church more inviting and welcoming.
 When you ask people church assessment survey questions, it lets them know you care about what they think and feel.
 They also feel like they have a voice in the ministry.